nswarr/awesome-websocket/README.md

 * Reconnecting - in the event of the server going down intentionally or otherwise it's good to have the socket just pickup as if the server were never gone.
-* Resending - as a consumer of a WebSocket enabled service, it'd sure be nice if when you say ws.send('my message') that the message will go, even if the socket isn't connected when you call 'send'.
 * Hunting - given a list of hosts, connect to them and send messages to which ever one is available, switching to another if the 'active' connection becomes unavailable.
 Dumb-as-dirt client side fail over.